No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 Central to the capital’s culinary culture is its innovative creation, ‘la cucina ebraica-romana’ which translates as Jewish-Roman Cuisine.
 Its dishes bring out the best in Jewish and Middle Eastern flavours and Italian passion for fresh produce and simplicity.

-But because Jewish-Roman cuisine has blended so successfully into city’s food culture overall, it’s hard to guarantee that what you’re eating is truly kosher.
+Because Jewish-Roman cuisine has blended so successfully into the city’s food culture overall, it’s hard to guarantee that what you’re eating is truly kosher.
 That’s why I’ve written this piece recommending the best Kosher restaurants in Rome to ensure that you don’t have to compromise delicious dining for adhering to the kashrut.

 Via del Portico d’Ottavia, 51

-Alice (pronounced a-LEE-chey) is a beloved chain and household name around Rome, serving up a delectable range of pizza al taglio (by the slice).
-You’ll find dozens of Alice Pizza branches dotted around the city center, but only the store in the Jewish Ghetto serves up exclusively kosher pizza.
-Eat in or takeaway for the perfect snack or light lunch.
+Meaning “Really Good Roman Pizza,” Bona Pizza puts its money where its mouth is and lives up to its name by serving a delectable range of pizza al taglio (by the slice).
+You’ll find a few branches dotted around the city center, but only the store in the Jewish Ghetto serves up exclusively kosher pizza.
+Eat-in or take-away for the perfect snack or light lunch.

 Renato al Ghetto

 Set inside a century-old palazzo, Renato al Ghetto is an interesting affair aesthetically.
 Its minimalist decor blends effectively into the historic surroundings.
 But at Renato al Ghetto, it’s all about the food, which makes it among the best Kosher restaurants in Rome.
 Its carciofi alla giudia (Jewish-style artichoke) is without doubt among the best in Rome – fried to perfection and as crunchy as a crisp.